 It is the trustee’s job to review your bankruptcy petition and verify the information and calculations using your financial documents and other independent sources.
-For example, if you state that you make $3,000 a month in your bankruptcy papers, the trustee will compare that against your pay stubs to make sure the figure is accurate.
+For example, if you state that you make $3,000 a month in your bankruptcy papers, the trustee will compare that against your paystubs to make sure the figure is accurate.

-Approximately a month after you file your case, you must attend a hearing in front of the bankruptcy trustee.
-This is called the 341(a) meeting of creditors because any of your creditors are also free to come and ask you questions during the hearing.
-However, unless they feel that you are hiding assets, creditors rarely attend these hearings.
-The bankruptcy trustee’s job is to conduct the hearing and ask you questions while you are under oath about the information contained in your bankruptcy documents.
+Approximately a month after you file your case, you must attend the 341 meeting of creditors in front of the bankruptcy trustee.
+Although your creditors ask you questions during the hearing, unless they feel that you are hiding assets, creditors rarely attend these hearings.
+The bankruptcy trustee’s job is to conduct the hearing and ask you questions about the information contained in your bankruptcy documents while you are under oath.

 The bankruptcy trustee also has certain powers to avoid any preferential transfers or improperly executed security interests.
-If you transferred property to someone else or paid back certain creditors you prefer over others (such as family members) before filing bankruptcy, the trustee may be able to avoid these and get the money or property back to distribute it among all your creditors.
+If you transferred property to someone else or paid back certain creditors you prefer over others (such as family members) before filing bankruptcy, the trustee may be able to avoid (undo) these and get the money or property back to distribute it among all your creditors.